Human Subjects Protection

 American College of Education requires that all employees conduct the College’s affairs in accordance with high ethical standards.
 As a result, ACE does not allow any conflict of interest to occur in research.
 Financial interests related to research which must be reported include those received for personal financial benefit from the research sponsoring entity, as well as any equity ownership, any management positions, any ownership of intellectual property, licenses, and all financial interests and relationships with the sponsor of any research.
 The Institutional Review Board (IRB) will inspect each research proposal for possible conflict of interest (COI) and will make the final decision regarding the research.
 ACE researchers must abide by the COI requirements of any Federal agencies if the research is sponsored.
 Employees and students are expected to report any possible COI to the IRB.
 Each instance of suspected conflict of interest will be evaluated by the IRB.
 If the IRB determines that COI has occurred, a management plan described in the procedures below will be carried out.

 American College of Education expects all faculty, students, and staff to follow high standards of academic integrity with regard to research activities.
 ACE promotes research within the College by providing an environment conducive to ethical research which includes the introduction and enforcement of related policies.
-As a result, ACE does not tolerate any research misconduct but ensures that due process is followed.
+As a result, ACE does not tolerate any research misconduct but insures that due process is followed.